brophyj/cv_new/content/post/2021-11-26-trade-offs-versus-obfuscation/index.en.md

 ## Trade-offs

 The authors state "“There were **trade-offs** in terms of the risk of myocardial infarction, stroke, and revascularisation."
 In addition, to the 86% probability of increased mortality at 5 years, the authors report statistically significant increases of 135% (HR 2·35 (1·71–3·23)) in spontaneous myocardial infarction and 78% (HR 1·78 (1·51–2·10) in the need for repeat revascularizations with PCI.
 Provided the patient has a reasonable life expectancy, all outcomes favor CABG except for stroke and that difference is not statistically significant (HR 0·84 (0·59–1·21)).
-In absolute term, for every 1000 patients treated with PCI versus CABG, one would expect 35 more patients to have a spontaneous MI & 76 more to undergo repeat revascularization over 5 years, with no discernible difference in stroke.
+In absolute terms, for every 1000 patients treated with PCI versus CABG, one would expect 35 more patients to have a spontaneous MI & 76 more to undergo repeat revascularization over 5 years, with no discernible difference in stroke.
 Therefore the question arises what **'trade-offs'** are the authors referring to?
 Allowing the authors to highlight the increased stroke risk at 1 year with CABG seems more like a failure of the peer review system as this outcome was never prespecified in any of the original studies and seems purely data driven.

 ## Heart team approach

-The authors recommend a heart team approach to communicating this information and I suspect that the medical community is largely in agreement, provided the totality of the evidence is presented in a transaprent and unbiased manner, ideally incorporating the additional advantages of Bayesian analyses.
+The authors recommend a heart team approach to communicating this information and I suspect that the medical community is largely in agreement, provided the totality of the evidence is presented in a transparent and unbiased manner, ideally incorporating the additional advantages of Bayesian analyses.
 Despite  four of the 15 authors coming from surgical backgrounds, one may question if this article is an objective and nonpartisan accounting of the evidence.
 This reader is left with the impression of a cabal of conflicted cardiologists attempting to obfuscate the evidence, aided and abetted by an ineffective peer review system.